liferay/lexicon-site/src/pages/docs/satellites/fileUpload.md

 <div class="page-description">{$page.description}</div>

 ### Simple File Upload

 Simple file upload is used to upload a simple file element.

 ![file upload simple](../../../images/FileUploadSimple.png)

 ### Multiple File Upload

 Inside this categorization we have two different patterns: file uploader and image uploader.
-Both are pretty similar but the second one is more visual and adapted to the situation.
+Both are pretty similar, but the second one is more visual and adapted to the situation.

-Both uploaders share the same **upload area** which works in the following way:
+Both uploaders share the same **upload area** which has the following attributes:
-* It must always have 2 different states:
+* It must have two different states:
     * Default
-        * Message: to clarify file extension permitted, max size of each file.
+        * Message: clarifies the permitted file extensions and max size of each file
-        * Secondary button: as not always users would want to user the drag and drop feature.
-The button opens the operating system file uploader with the possibility of selecting multiple files.
+        * Secondary button: users may not always want to use the drag and drop feature.
+The button opens the operating system's file uploader with the option to select multiple files.

         ![file upload simple empty state](../../../images/FileUploadEmptyState.png)